jasutsu/jasutsu.github.io/README.md

 3. few TS projects

+4. To keep things interesting, perform DEV and DSA one after the other:
+    i.
+DEV: Breakpoint
+                  - caused by React topic/lesson in educative.io
+                    or React Project's feature
+                    or DRF topic/lesson/project's feature
+                    or anything DEV in future
+    ii.
+DSA: After Every Breakpoint
+                  - solve 5 to 7 questions of topics mentioned in DSA or SD topic/lesson or LLD topic/lesson or Design Systems topic/lesson

+#define DSA =
-4. Google Keep - DSA New Order
+Google Keep - DSA New Order

-5. Good amount of projects with Django

-6. A lot of React.js projects

-7. Material-UI with React.js projects

-8. Tonnes of DRF projects
+#define DEV =
+i.
+A lot of React.js projects (learn to use vite: with react, ts, tailwindcss) ii.
+Material-UI with React.js projects iii.
+Tonnes of DRF projects iv.     few FastAPI projects

 Project Websites:
 https://www.youtube.com/@geekprobin1456/videos